Country Details For

 Tobacco Advertising, Promotion and Sponsorship: Tobacco advertising and promotion is prohibited, with a sole exemption granted for the display of the products at the point of sale.
 Tobacco product sponsorships of cultural or sporting activities are prohibited.

-Tobacco Packaging and Labeling: Tobacco products must carry graphic health warnings covering 100 percent of the back side and 100 percent of one side of the packages.
+Tobacco Packaging and Labeling: Tobacco products must carry graphic health warnings covering 100 percent of the backside and 100 percent of one side of the packages.
 Beginning in January 2016, an additional text warning must cover 30 percent of the lower part of the front side of the packages.
-Brazil was the first country in the world to ban misleading terms such as “light” and “low-tar”, but misleading figurative or other signs (e.g., colors, numbers) are not prohibited.
+Brazil was the first country in the world to ban misleading terms such as “light” and “low-tar,” but other misleading packaging (such as colors, numbers and symbols) are not prohibited.

 Roadmap to Tobacco Control Legislation: In Brazil, federal legislation governing smoking in public places; tobacco advertising, promotion and sponsorship; and packaging and labeling of tobacco products exist in many different laws and regulations.
 Law No. 9.294 (July 16, 1996) is the principal law that governs smoking in public places, tobacco advertising, promotion and sponsorship and packaging and labeling of tobacco products.
 It was amended in 2000 by Law No. 10.167 (prohibiting the use of smoking products in aircraft and other means of public transportation and restricting or prohibiting various forms of advertising, promotion and sponsorship of tobacco products); in 2001 by Provisional Measure No. 2.190-34 (requiring that all advertising and packaging of tobacco products, except those for exporting, display pictorial health warnings); and in 2003 by Law No. 10.702 (covering the text of health warnings).
 Law No. 9.294 was amended by Law No. 12.546 (prohibiting smoking in all enclosed public places and workplaces, prohibiting all advertising except product displays at the point of sale, and requiring additional health warnings).
 Law No. 12.921 was passed in December 2013 and, once in effect, will prohibit the manufacture, distribution, sale, and advertisement of products intended for children that resemble tobacco products.